saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services.md

 The vast majority of us nowadays can largely ignore IP tables, especially in containers, because that's what Docker and Kubernetes are designed to do.
 They're allowing those of us that just need to use this to deploy apps to not have to be experts in the underlying technology in the kernel on how packets move around.
 :::

-### ClusterIP (out-of-the-box service)
+### ClusterIP (Default)

 ![ClusterIP](/img/web-development/kubernetes/clusterIP.webp)

 Source: [Kubernetes – Service Publishing](https://theithollow.com/2019/02/05/kubernetes-service-publishing/)

-- ClusterIP is the default and most common service type
+- ClusterIP is the default when using `expose` if you don't specify a type of service.
+It provides a single, **cluster-internal** virtual IP address.
+- Our code can connect to the service using the **original port number** e.g. Port 80 for web (Perfect for internal communication, within the cluster)
-- It provices a single, cluster-internal virtual IP address/ Thus, it's only reachable from **within cluster** (nodes and pods)
+- **Downside**:  It's only reachable from **within cluster** (nodes and pods)
-- Pods can reach **service** on apps port number

 :::info Use Case
 Inter service communication within the cluster.
 For example, communication between the front-end and back-end components of your app.
 :::

-### NodePort (out-of-the-box service)
+### NodePort

 ![Node Port](/img/web-development/kubernetes/nodePort.webp)

 Source: [Kubernetes – Service Publishing](https://theithollow.com/2019/02/05/kubernetes-service-publishing/)
 > If we access the IP Address of one of our nodes (`10.10.50.51:30001`or`10.10.50.52:30001`) with the port we specified, we can see our nginx page.

-It is **an open port on every worker node in the cluster** that has a pod for that service.
-When traffic is received on that open port, it directs it to a specific port on the ClusterIP for the service it is representing.

 - NodePort service is an extension of ClusterIP service.
 When creating a NodePort Service,  A ClusterIP Service is automatically created
-- It is designed for something outside the cluster to talk to your service through the IP addresses on the nodes
-- High port allocated on each node (Port range: 30000-32767)
+- It is designed for **something outside the cluster to talk to your service** through the IP addresses on the nodes with high port allocated on each node (Port range: 30000-32767)
     - By requesting `<NodeIP>:<NodePort>` to access from outside the cluster
-- Any incoming packet matching one of the configured NodePorts will get destination NAT’ed to one of the healthy Endpoints and source NAT’ed (via masquerade/overload) to the address of the incoming interface.
-- The reply packet coming from the Pod will get reverse NAT’ed using the connection tracking entry set up by the incoming packet.
+- That port is made available *on all our nodes* and anybody can connect to it (we can connect to any node on that port to reach the service)
+- **Downside**: Our code needs to be changed to connect to that new port number

 :::info Use Cases
 - When you want to enable external connectivity to your service.